memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.all_shortest_paths.md

     * **weight** (*mgp.Nullable[str]*) – (default=None)
-    If None, every edge has weight/distance/cost 1.
+    If `None`, every edge has weight/distance/cost 1.
     If a string, use this edge attribute as the edge weight.
     Any edge attribute not present defaults to 1.